LiederNet logo

 Text Authorship:

-• by Pédro Calderón de la Barca y Henao (1600 - 1681), no title, from La vida es sueño [author's text not yet checked against a primary source]
+• by Pédro Calderón de la Barca y Henao (1600 - 1681), no title, appears in La vida es sueño [author's text checked 1 time against a primary source]

 Musical settings (art songs, Lieder, mélodies, (etc.), choral pieces, and other vocal works set to this text), listed by composer (not necessarily exhaustive):